pChitral/Accounting-and-Auditing-Enforcement-Releases-Web-Scraper/readme.md

 AAER Scraper is a Python application that allows you to scrape table data from a webpage and store it in a Pandas DataFrame.
 It utilizes the requests library for making HTTP requests, BeautifulSoup for HTML parsing, and Pandas for data manipulation.

-Certainly!
-Here's the updated folder structure section of the README.md file:

 ## Folder Structure

 ```